1Malaysia Development Berhad: PetroSaudi Holdings (Cayman) Ltd

-These promissory notes were further used as an investment in Segregated Portfolio Company (SPC).
+These promissory notes were further used as an investment in segregated portfolio company (SPC).

-Segregated Portfolio Company (SPC)
+Segregated portfolio company (SPC)

 On 12 September 2012, Brazen Sky Ltd (a subsidiary of 1MDB), entered into an investment management agreement with Bridge Global Absolute Return Fund SPC (Bridge Global SPC) and Bridge Partners Investment Management (Cayman) Ltd. to invest US$2.318 billion funded by the promissory notes from PSOSL sales.
-The investment involved various portfolio investments in the Segregated Portfolio Company (SPC) of the Cayman Islands.
+The investment involved various portfolio investments in the segregated portfolio company of the Cayman Islands.
 However, the company in charge of this investment, Bridge Global Absolute Return Fund SPC (Bridge Global SPC), was a new month-old company with no fund management licence nor experience in managing large funds.

 On 20 May 2013, 1MDB's board of directors redeemed the investment gradually which would improve perceptions of the funds's credibility.
 As of 20 December 2014, the total redeemed from the SPC fund was US$1.39 billion out of US2.318 billion and the balance of US$939.87 was to be fully redeemed by the end of December.
 The US$1.39 billion was transferred into Brazen Sky's bank account and then transferred into 1MDB Global Investment Ltd (1MDB-GIL) account.
 The SPC funds with a booked value of US$2.318 was pledged to Deutsche Bank for a loan amount of US$975 million without the approval of 1MDB's board.
 From the proceeds of initial redemption and with Deutsche Bank loan, some US$993 million was used for the payment of the Aabar option termination (though originally the settlement agreement was only US$300 million instead of US$993 million).
 The Aabar option was an option given to Aabar Ltd in exchange of a guarantee of Abu Dhabi's International Petroleum Investment Co (IPIC) to give 1MDB a total of US$3.5 billion in bond issuances via Goldman Sachs.
 All of these actions raised questions as they were not consistent with the initial objective of bringing the SPC portfolio back to Malaysia.